| | BACK TO FANFIC LIBRARY | HOME |

 scoured the earth on dragons.
 They were War, Revolution, Famine and Pestilence,

+the four horseman of the Devil's realm.
 Cities were obliterated and countries were devastated, yet not a single

 human life was taken.
 Azrael, the Angel Of Death, would not come for anyone.Those